Restaurant in Notting Hill

 The deserts were incredible and all three that we tried had flavour combinations we’d not tried before and tasted so good.
 We started with the Salted black cherry, raspberry, perilla.
 This was a black cherry sorbet which was dark and delicious and very moreish.
 After that we had the Chocolate cremeux, cardamom ice cream, wild rice.
 Again, delicious and moreish but very different to the sorbet, this one felt indulgent and the flavour combination of the cardamom and chocolate made it seem like you were eating a chocolate chai latte – it was so good.

 Lastly we had the Buttermilk, strawberry, chervil which was the most confusing of the lot!
 Chervil is a herb related to parsley which has a sweet aniseed flavour.
 It was served as a kind of sorbet with basil infused strawberries, buttermilk ice cream and meringue.
 On it’s own the chervil was bitter and strange tasting but all together it was delicious.

 Alongside our fantastic food we had delicious (massive!) gin and tonics.
 I tried the Martin Miller’s: mint, cucumber, Indian tonic and my friend had the Little Bird Gin: grapefruit, goji berries, Mediterranean tonic.
 Both were fresh, zesty and really tasty.

-The service was really good too – the chefs were descriptive when presenting the food and our waitress was so lovely.
-108 Garage was a great experience and we’ll definitely be going back.
+The service was really great – the chefs were descriptive when presenting the food and our waitress was so lovely.
+108 Garage restaurant in Notting Hill was a great experience and we will definitely be going back.